jasnell/node/src/quic/README.md

 `uv_udp_t` UDP socket handle.
 It controls the full lifecycle of that socket and manages the flow of data through that socket.
-If you're already familiar with Node.js internals, the `Endpoint` has many similarities to the `UDPWrap` class that underlies Node.js' UDP/Datagram module.
+If you're already familiar with Node.js internals, the `Endpoint` has many similarities to the `UDPWrap` class that underlies the UDP/Datagram module.
 However, there are a some important differences.

 First, and most importantly, the QUIC `Endpoint` class is designed to be *shareable across Node.js Worker Threads*.